dettbarn/rostermaker/README.md

 ## Contribute

-When this project is made public, you can in principle contribute to it.
+In principle everyone can contribute to the rostermaker project.
 Small stuff can be done at any time.
 I will name larger challenges under "Issues".

 Please look at [CONTRIBUTE.md](CONTRIBUTE.md) to see how and where one can contribute.